ShogoTKYM/RforNIRS/README.md

 AucAf.R is for aroma first data.
 AUCPf.R is for pain first data.

-Wiltest.R
+WiltestAuc.R and WiltestPainLevel.R
-This is to conduct paired Wilcoxon signed-rank test.
+These are to conduct paired Wilcoxon signed-rank test.
+WiltestAuc.R is for AUC data.
+WiltestPainLevel.R is for pain level data.

 Spr.R
-This is to calculate paired Spearman's rank correlation coefficient.
+This is to calculate paired Spearman's rank correlation coefficient between AUC change and pain level change.